ScullWM/MailHookBundle/README.md

-SwmMailHookBundle - A bundle to catch api webhook from different Mail service
+SwmMailHookBundle - A bundle to catch API webhook from differents mail service
 =============================================================================

 Features